konohitowa/catebot/docs/CateBot Info.md

 You are limited by the maximum size of a reddit response.
 The reddit API has a limit of 10,000 characters in a post; CateBot arbitrarily lowers this 8,000 characters.
 If the response is larger than that, CateBot lets you know and assembles a listing of links only rather than links with text.
-If this is also too large, it links as many paragraphs as it can and then gives an additional message letting you know that you blew that, too.
+If this is also too large, it links as many paragraphs as it can and then gives an additional message letting you know that you exceeded that, too.
+This limit is being increased (see [Issue \#42](https://github.com/konohitowa/catebot/issues/42)).

 ### Wait.
 I've counted the characters and I didn't hit the limit!
 Look at the source instead; the links take up a fair amount of text.
+Looking at source is a [RES](https://redditenhancementsuite.com) feature.

 ### Why is the bot not responding to my comment?
-This could be attributed to a few different things:
+This could be attributed to a few different things (in no particular order):
 * Your paragraph reference doesn't follow the guidelines specified above.
 * The bot is down temporarily for maintenance/updates.
+* The bot has a connectivity issue to the Internet.
-* The bot is trying to keep up with commands (there is a 30 second sleep period between comment scan as well as some limits by reddit as to how frequently the bot can respond).
+* The bot is trying to keep up with commands (reddit limits the rate of scanning as well as how frequently the bot can respond).
-* Reddit isn't responding to the bot during the windows in which it scans.
-This should be a temporary situation that is dependent upon reddit load.
+* Reddit is having issues (you can check for those [here](https://reddit.statuspage.io).

+### Why does the bot respond to a request for Church documents and Bible verses with two different messages?
+Currently, there are two different bots running using the same account.
+One of them handles Church documents and the other handles Bible verses.
+This happened because Versebot was taken down so Catebot was filling in temporarily using the Versebot code.
+This was expected to be a temmporary situation but has ended up being a much longer term situation.
+The long term solution is to merge the Catebot and Versebot code into the same bot (see [Issue \#37](https://github.com/konohitowa/catebot/issues/37)).

 ### How do you pronounce CateBot?
 Like cate-chism.
 But, you know, with 'bot' in place of 'chism'.